ts4z/barge.org/README.md

 It is OK to reorganize the site, but please provide aliases so the old links continue to work.

+All files may have a "type".
+We have a few different types which render slightly differently (in particular, in-memoriam, the resources page, and the results pages are all different).
+See the Hugo documentation for layouts.

 Guidelines
 ----------